History

 Christmas 1995 Children's Christmas party organised by Filey Rotary club.
 Conductor Fred Muscroft

 Sewerby Park 1995 Conductor Fred Muscroft.
-Barry (Chaz) McGauly on principal cornet later took over as conductor after Fred retired.
+Barry (Chaz) McGauly principal cornet later took over as conductor after Fred retired.

 1993.
 Playing in Crescent Gardens Filey, before the bandstand was erected.